-It may seem counter intuitive – all of that frozen white stuff is a form of water, right – but winter can actually be more drying and harder on your skin than summer.
-During the winter months most of the moisture in the air is tied up in solid forms of precipitation.
+It may seem counter-intuitive – all of that frozen white stuff is a form of water, right – but winter can actually be more drying and harder on your skin than summer.
+During the winter months, most of the moisture in the air is tied up in solid forms of precipitation.
 Cold, dry conditions in combination with harsh winds can wreak havoc on your skin.
-Here are top five tips for keeping winter skin in tip-top shape:
+Here are our top five tips for keeping winter skin in tip-top shape:

 Moisturize.
 Everyone knows that the cure for chapped hands is to slap on some petroleum jelly, but building a daily moisturizing routine will serve you well no matter the season.
 Apply lotion to your entire body immediately after showering, since warm skin accepts emollients more readily.
 During the winter you may want to try in-shower lotions or oils.
 Warm water speeds the delivery of lubricants to thirsty cells.
 A daytime lotion that includes sunscreen is always a good idea, even in the coldest months.

 Don’t Forget Your Face.
 Or your hands.
 Many of us religiously coat ourselves from neck to toe and then head out with only a thin layer of skin cream beneath our makeup.
 A small spray bottle filled with mineral water works wonders for refreshing tired, dry skin.
 Remember to use lotion after every hand washing and don’t forget your nails and cuticles.
 Reapply lip balm regularly.